Berea Park F.C.

 Berea Park F.C. was a South African football club based in Pretoria.
-In the 1940s they participated in the Transvaal First Division.
+In the 2010s they participated in the Premier Soccer League(PSL).
 They were previously known as Pretoria South African Railway until their name change in 1935.
-Merged with Pretoria City and took their place in the NFL before the 1960-season.
+Merged with Santos FC and took their place in the NFL before the 1960-season.

 They later participated in the all-white National Football League of South Africa.